jkroepke/access-log-exporter/docs/Installation.md

 sudo apt install access-log-exporter
 ```

-Note: The apt repository exclusively locates to the latest release.
+Note: The APT repository contains only the latest release.
 To pin a specific version, use `https://github.com/jkroepke/access-log-exporter/releases/download/vX.Y.Z` as URIs in the sources file.

 **Alternatively, you can install the DEB package manually:**